johnbow/numpy-equation-parser/README.md

 rounding functions, vector functions and some special ones.

 The sum and product functions can either return the product or sum of a vector or can used like the corresponding mathematical symbols with a count variable, a stop value and a function.
-In order to use it as the last, you have to pass a three element vector to `sum` with an assignment as the first argument. vector to `sum` or `prod` with an assignment as the first argument.
+In order to use it as the latter one, you have to pass a three element vector to `sum` with an assignment as the first argument. vector to `sum` or `prod` with an assignment as the first argument.
 ```python